 There are lots of benefits associated with getting a flu vaccine each year.
 Not only do you reduce your own risk of becoming infected with influenza, but you also help protect other people in the community who are at greater risk of getting seriously ill from the flu.
 This includes more vulnerable groups such as the elderly, people with chronic health conditions and young children (especially infants younger than 6 months old who are too young to get vaccinated).
 The more people who are vaccinated in our community, the less likely the disease will spread.
-Flu vaccinations may also make your illness milder if you do get sick and can reduce the risk of more serious flu outcomes, like hospitalisation and death.
+Flu vaccinations may also reduce the severity of your illness and can lessen the risk of more serious flu outcomes, like hospitalisation and death.

-Can the vaccine stop me from getting the flu and just how effective is it?
+Can the vaccine stop me from getting the flu and how effective is it?

-Unfortunately, the flu vaccine doesn't provide complete protection against influenza.
-It does however provide a good level of protection, which is 70% - 90% effective in healthy adults.
+Unfortunately the flu vaccine doesn't provide complete protection against influenza.
+But it does provide a good level of protection, which is 70% - 90% effective in healthy adults.

 It's important to know that it takes around two weeks for a person to develop protection against the flu following their vaccination.
 During this time, there is still a risk of contracting the flu if you come in contact with an infected person before your body mounts an immune response.
-It's also worth noting that the flu vaccine does not protect against all strains of the flu or other respiratory illness caused by viruses, such as the common cold.